 - He started running 4 times a week, although it took him some time to achieve this level of consistency.

-- He built his total mileage up to 30 miles a week, and maintains this
+- He built his total mileage up to 30 miles a week, and now maintains this weekly distance.

 - He stopped procrastinating, and accepted that the time had come for him to accept that losing weight was no longer a choice, but a necessity for him to lead a healthy life.